m-feliciano/javaee-framework/README.md

 - **Custom API**: Custom framework for building APIs with Java Servlets and CDI.
 - **Security**: JWT-based authentication with XSS protection, password encryption, role-based access control and refresh tokens.
 - **Performance**: Multi-level caching with Ehcache and rate limiting using Leaky Bucket algorithm.
+- **Health Monitoring**: Production-ready health check system with visual dashboard and Kubernetes probes.
 - **Database**: JPA/Hibernate integration with PostgreSQL, including pagination and sorting.
 - **Validation**: Custom annotations and DTO mapping for robust data handling.
 - **External Integrations**: Web scraping client using OkHttp for development/testing.
 - **Utilities**: Comprehensive toolkit for URI parsing, cryptography, formatting, and reflection.
-- **Audit Logging**: Detailed JSON-based logging for all operations.
+- **Audit Logging**: Detailed JSON-based logging for all operations with correlation IDs.

 ## Technology Stack